What is Foot Drop?

-If you find that you are unable to lift the front of your foot, and that you are either dragging the toe of your shoe or walking only on your heel, you are experiencing a condition known as foot drop.
-Treatment can greatly improve your ability to move your foot and therefore to walk normally.
+Foot drop is a term used to describe difficulty lifting the front of the foot.
+If you find that you are unable to lift the front of your foot, and that you are either dragging the toe of your shoe or walking only on your heel, you likely are experiencing foot drop.

-Just as foot drop can have many causes, foot drop treatment can take many forms.
-If, for instance, patients are experiencing foot drop as a result of nerve problems, their foot drop treatment would likely take the form of surgery to relieve pressure on the nerve.
+If the patient’s foot drop is indeed the result of nerve problems, their foot drop treatment would likely take the form of surgery to relieve pressure on the nerve (nerve decompression surgery).
 If that type of surgery is not possible, nerve reconstruction, tendon transfer or alternative methods of reconstruction may be necessary to help return function.
-Many patients who have had foot drop and have worn an AFO (ankle foot orthosis) splint for years may be helped.
+Your reconstructive surgeon will determine which surgical technique is needed in your specific case.

 What are the benefits of foot drop surgery?